novelgym/novelgym.github.io/ng-website/docs/environment/demo.md

 ![Environment](img/environment.gif)

 The red arrow is the agent.
-You can control it by typing the integer corresponding to the desired action next to the prompt `action: ` on the command line.
+You can control it by typing the integer corresponding to the desired action next to the prompt `action: `.
 For instance, `action: 2`, which corresponds to `approach_oak_log`, will make the agent move towards the closest oak log.

 **Tips**: